cf-platform-eng/slack-profile/README.md

 ## Installation
 1. Follow the steps for installing slacks apps, found here: https://api.slack.com/apps.
 You will need to use a "user token" for now.
 When slack stabilizes workspace tokens in the future they would be the way to go.
 The user who installs the app needs to be at a higher security level than the users they will be editing.

-2. Enable event subscriptions, subscribe to the user_change event
+2. On "OAuth & Permissions", add the `users.profile:write` and `users:read.email` scopes.

-3. Add the user.profile.write and user.email.read scopes
+3. Enable event subscriptions, subscribe to the `user_change` event.
+Enter the base URL for this app as the Request URL (e.g., https://profile-monger.cfapps.io/).

 4. Edit the manifest to include your slack oauth and validation tokens